Mark Eppinger, Ph.D.

 - Pathogenicity – the study of virulence determinants and dynamic host-pathogen interactions

 Data from this research provides crucial insights into the make-up of bacterial pathogens and how genomic variants relate to differences in evolutionary and ecological niches that underlie human transmissibility, infectivity and disease outcome.
-Most importantly, this research can help to initiate therapeutic and diagnostic countermeasures in an attempt to decrease human morbidity rates.
+Most importantly, this research can help to initiate countermeasures in an attempt to decrease human morbidity rates.

 S.M.
 Shah, T.H.
 Hazen, D.A.
 Rasko, M. Eppinger (2015): EHEC genomics: Past, present and future in "Enterohemorrhagic Escherichia coli and Other Shiga Toxin-Producing E. coli," in V. Sperandio, C.J.
 Hovde-Bohach (Editors).
 ASM Press (Publisher); 1st edition (May 1st, 2015) (ISBN-10: 1555818781, ISBN-13: 978-1555818784)